-- the standard rate of VAT is 20% and applies to any supply of goods or services which is not exempt, zero-rated or subject to the reduced rate of VAT; - the reduced rate of VAT is 5% (e.g. for domestic fuel); and - there is a zero rate of VAT which covers, for example, books, children's wear and most foodstuffs.

-Whilst the fundamental VAT rules within the UK may not change much upon its exit from the EU (not least because VAT has generated over 20% of all UK tax receipts over the last seven years), transactions in both goods and services between the UK and the other 27 EU countries are likely to be affected significantly.
+- the standard rate of VAT is 20% and applies to any supply of goods or services which is not exempt, zero-rated or subject to the reduced rate of VAT; - the reduced rate of VAT is 5% (e.g. for domestic fuel); and - there is a zero rate of VAT which covers, for example, books, children's wear and most foodstuffs. - Whilst the fundamental VAT rules within the UK may not change much upon its exit from the EU (not least because VAT has generated a substantial proportion of total UK tax receipts), transactions in both goods and services between the UK and the other 27 EU countries are likely to be affected significantly.